simonjantsch/switss/docs/source/index.rst

 * every state is reachable from the initial state (fail doesn't need to be reachable) and
 * every state reaches the goal state (except the fail state).

-This kind of DTMC/MDP is one of the core components of SWITSS, since this enables the matrices and vectors that are essential for the farkas constraints defined in `FJB19`_ (see table 1):
+This kind of DTMC/MDP is one of the core components of SWITSS, since the definitions of Farkas certificates (`FJB19`_, Table 1) can be easily derived thereof.
+A further assumption that is needed is that the probability to reach goal or fail is positive under each scheduler.

 In this context,